-As much as Baby loves your face – and she certainly does – there comes a time in many an infant’s life when she starts to want to look out at the world when you’re carrying her around in a sling, and not just up into your eyes.
+As much as Baby loves your face – and they certainly do – there comes a time in many an infant’s life when they start to want to look out at the world when you’re carrying them around in a sling, and not just up into your eyes.
 Baby’s increased interest in the world can lead many parents to think that switching the way babies are carried so that they face outwards, towards the world and away from their parents, can be the best way to help their children experience the world.
 Is Baby ready yet, though?

 Outward-facing carriers are one of those topics that sounds harmless, but can inspire some fairly heated arguments in parenting circles.
 Even though front-facing baby carriers are specifically designed with babies in mind, there are rumors and accusations floating around that these kinds of carriers are not the best way to carry children, and can even be harmful.
 Is there any evidence behind these rumors, though?

 The most immediate danger associated with front-facing carriers is an extension of one of the most immediate dangers associated with newborns in general.
 Very young babies who do not yet have full control over their own neck muscles can have a hard time regulating their head movements in front-facing carriers, which is why even the manufacturers of these products, who say that they’re perfectly safe when they’re used right, do not generally recommend using front-facing carriers for babies younger than 4 months old.

 The concern that babies facing forward can become overstimulated without the option of turning their faces into their parent or caregiver’s chest is a worry that applies more to some babies than to others.
 In part, it can be a question of age too, since babies who are very young can begin to feel overstimulated quickly, and parents and caregivers using front-facing carriers may miss some earlier signs of this overstimulation.
 The other part, though, is a question of personality.
 You’re the one who knows Baby, so you’ll have a better sense of how much stimulation they can take without getting overwhelmed than any general guidelines will.